IsaacFapohunda/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents, including hidden files starting with.
+command to display contents, including hidden files (starting with .)